-- Broken Base: Over whether the original musical score by David Snell or the ultimately used one by Keff McCulloch was the better one.
+- Over whether the original musical score by David Snell or the ultimately used one by Keff McCulloch was the better one.
 On the one hand, Snell's score is often accused of being repetitive and suffering from whiny, high-pitched instrumentation, while McCulloch's benefits from better synthesizer usage.
 On the other hand, Snell's is at least seen to be in line with the intended tone of the story, whereas McCulloch's score seems like a bunch of stock cues hastily thrown together (which in fairness it probably was, given that he only had a few days to do it), which does little to enhance the mood.

 - Narm: Many fans have noted that between his comically oversized moustache and habit of randomly slurring and shouting his words, the Kroagnon-possessed Chief Caretaker is very reminiscent of the Gumbys from Monty Python's Flying Circus.

 - Narm Charm: The story may be ridiculous in almost every way, but it's fun, and Richard Briers turns out a rather unforgettable villain, even if he manages to chew more scenery than the Daleks, as the John Cleese-esque Chief Caretaker.